The entrepreneurial spirit is a mindset. Develop yours.

 The economic development of our nation is sparked primarily by the entrepreneurial spirit.
 That spirit emerges from a unique segment of the population.
 A continual infusion of new ideas and energy brought forth by these entrepreneurs is the cornerstone of economic growth in our country.
 As such, entrepreneurs and their ventures are vitally important in the process of economic revitalization.
 If this describes you, consider majoring in entrepreneurship.

-In addition to the rigorous curriculum and coursework, Ohio University has a Center for Entrepreneurship that is a partnership between the College of Business and Voinovich School of Leadership and Public Affairs.
-We know that there is no substitute for hands-on experience.
-Our Center for Entrepreneurship empowers students to turn ideas into action by competing for capital to fund business ideas in Idea Pitch, or by bringing renowned guest speakers to Campus like Reddit co-founder Alexis Ohanion and Ohio University alum Alan Schaaf, founder of the image hosting site Imgur (pronounced imager).
+In addition to the rigorous curriculum and coursework, Ohio University has a Center for Entrepreneurship (which is a partnership between the College of Business and Voinovich School of Leadership and Public Affairs).
+Because we know that there is no substitute for hands-on experience, our Center for Entrepreneurship empowers students to turn ideas into action by competing for capital to fund business ideas (Bobcat Seed Fund), or by bringing renowned guest speakers to campus like Reddit co-founder Alexis Ohanion and Ohio University alumnus and Imgur founder Alan Schaaf.

 In 2018 Ohio University opened the CoLab on the 3rd floor of Alden Library.
 CoLab is a new physical space designed to enable and empower students to live and grow through creativity, innovation and entrepreneurship.
 It provides space for student ideation, collaboration, formal meetings, classes, prototype development and venture launch.